craylton/craylton.github.io/README.md

 ## Deployment

-This is a user site (`craylton.github.io`), so GitHub Pages serves from the default branch of this repo.
+This is a user site (`simon-palmer.uk`), so GitHub Pages serves from the default branch of this repo.
 Push changes and the site updates.
 For local previews, use `bundle exec jekyll serve` as above.

 ## License